rcrderby/crg-container/README.md

 ### 6. Disable the CRG GUI Option in the `scoreboard.sh` CRG Launch Script

+:bangbang: **Note - failure to complete this step will result in CRG producing the following error when Docker Compose starts CRG**

 The script that launches CRG ([`scoreboard.sh`](https://github.com/rollerderby/scoreboard/blob/dev/scoreboard.sh "scoreboard.sh Source File")) requires a modification to work correctly with Docker Compose:

 1. Locate and open the folder with the prefix `crg-scoreboard_` that you created in [this step](#4-download-and-extract-a-release-of-crg-scoreboard "Download and Extract a Release of CRG Scoreboard").